-- 30. At the third Annual General Meeting and at each subsequent one, one third (or the number nearest one third) of the Directors must retire, those longest in office retiring first and the choice between any with equal length of service (i.e. appointed or last re-appointed on the same day) being made by drawing lots. - 31.
-A Director appointed by a resolution of the other Directors must retire at the next Annual General Meeting, but shall not be taken into account in determining the Directors who are to retire by rotation at such meeting.

-- 32. (1) A retiring Director shall be eligible for re-election. - (2) If a Director is required to retire at an Annual General Meeting by a provision of the articles, the retirement shall take effect upon the conclusion of the meeting.
+- 30. At the third Annual General Meeting and at each subsequent one, directors that have served for 3 or more consecutive years since their election must retire - 31.
+A Director appointed by a resolution of the other Directors must retire at the next Annual General Meeting, but shall not be taken into account in determining the Directors who are to retire by rotation at such meeting. - 32.
+(1) A retiring director shall be eligible for re-election unless they have already served for 6 or more consecutive years. - (2) If a Director is required to retire at an Annual General Meeting by a provision of the articles, the retirement shall take effect upon the conclusion of the meeting.